What to know about diet and aggressive breast cancer

 Updated on April 10, 2024.

-This form of breast cancer is called hormone receptor negative (or simply receptor negative) because the cancer cells do not have certain proteins that attach to the hormone estrogen (ER) and the hormone progesterone (PR).
+This form of breast cancer is called hormone receptor negative (or simply receptor negative).
+That's because the cancer cells do not have certain proteins that attach to the hormone estrogen (ER) and the hormone progesterone (PR).
 These types of cancers tend to grow faster and act more aggressive than breast cancers that do have these proteins (known as ER+/PR+ breast cancer).
 Receptor negative breast cancer also occurs more often in younger people who have not gone through menopause (not having a menstrual cycle for 12 months in a row).

-Researchers have also found that eating high levels of whole fruits and vegetables was linked to 11 percent lower risk of ER+/PR+ breast cancer, the most common type of breast cancer.
+Researchers also found that eating high levels of whole fruits and vegetables was linked to 11 percent lower risk of ER+/PR+ breast cancer, the most common type of breast cancer.
 This type of breast cancer accounts for about 70 percent of breast cancers in women and 80 to 90 percent of breast cancers in men.

 Past studies have also found a link between fruits and vegetables and risk for aggressive breast cancer.
 One 2019 study published in the International Journal of Cancer found that eating a diet high in fruits and vegetables was associated with about 21 percent decreased risk of human epidermal growth factor receptor 2 (HER2) breast cancer.
 About 20 percent of breast cancer cells have the HER2 gene, which makes them grow faster and spread more quickly throughout the body.